ghdl/ghdl/doc/using/Simulation.rst

   stop simulation, but the assertion violation at the ``note`` severity level would only display a message.

-  Option :option:`--assert-level=none` prevents any assertion violation from stopping simulation.
+  Option :option:`--assert-level=none <--assert-level>` prevents any assertion violation from stopping simulation.

-.. option:: --ieee-asserts<=POLICY>
+.. option:: --ieee-asserts=<POLICY>

   Select how the assertions from ``ieee`` units are handled. `POLICY` can be ``enable`` (the default),